Our Dallas-Fort Worth Work Accident Lawyer Can Help You Recover Compensation if You've Been Injured Working for a Non-Subscriber

 In Texas, businesses are not required to carry workers' compensation insurance, meaning some employers choose to opt out of the state-regulated system.
 These companies are known as non-subscribers because they do not “subscribe” to the Texas workers’ compensation program.
 Instead, they may offer alternative workplace injury benefits or self-insure.

-Many of Texas’s largest employers—including Wal-Mart, Home Depot, Costco, Target, Lowe’s, Kroger, Fiesta, and Amazon—are non-subscribers.
+Many of Texas’s largest employers are non-subscribers.
 This means that if an employee is injured on the job, they do not automatically receive benefits under the Texas workers’ compensation system.
 Instead, the employer may have a private injury benefit plan, or the injured worker may need to pursue legal action to recover damages.
 Cases involving workplace injuries at non-subscriber companies are known as non-subscriber cases and often involve different legal considerations than standard workers’ compensation claims.

 Employers who opt out of workers’ compensation must clearly inform employees about their non-subscriber status and explain what alternative benefits, if any, they offer.
 This is usually done through written policies, employee handbooks, and acknowledgment forms signed at the time of hiring.